Why is my recipe cost different from my manufacture cost?

 Your recipe material cost shows you the total cost to produce your product today, given your current unit costs.
 Your manufacture material cost however is calculated from your material unit costs on the date of manufacture from your complete inventory history.
-As your material costs can go up and down over time, your recipe and your manufacture costs are often slightly different.

 This usually indicates that your materials were out of stock on the manufacture date.
 Follow the troubleshooting guide here to resolve under the heading "Manufacture with zero cost": Why is my manufacture costing incorrectly?

-a) bringing forward zero costed material stock as part of your starting adjustments, or
+a) bringing forward zero-costed material stock as part of your starting adjustments, or

 b) an addition of unaccounted for uncosted material stock using manual adjustments, or

 For a) and b), if this is correctly entered then you will expect to see lower than expected manufacture material costs until the stock is fully consumed.
-If you have incorrectly entered a material stock increase as a manual adjustment, you'll want to see if you can replace this with a material expense instead.
+If you have incorrectly entered a material stock increase as a manual adjustment, you'll want to see if you can replace this with a purchase instead.

 Otherwise, you'll want to review your adjustment history for each material in the manufacture to pinpoint the cause of the costing difference and rectify it.